sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 10. Optional: Disable anonymous users access in Grafana.

 ## System Requirements / Memory & CPU
-How large will your instances need to be to run the tests?
-You need to have enough memory for Chrome/Firefox (yep they can really use a lot of memory for some sites).
-Before, we used a $80 instance on Digital Ocean (8GB memory, 4 Core processors) but we switched to use AWS c5.large for dashboard.sitespeed.io.
-We have tried out most cloud providers and at the time AWS gave us the most stable metrics.
+To ensure smooth performance while running tests with sitespeed.io, it is important to have sufficient memory for Chrome and Firefox, as they can require a significant amount of memory for certain websites.
+In the past, we have used an $80 instance on Digital Ocean (8GB memory, 4 Core processors), but currently, we use a bare metal server at Hetzner for our dashboard.sitespeed.io.
+We have found that bare metal servers provide the most stable metrics.

-To summarize, your test should perform well on (physical or virtual) hardware greater than:
+In summary, for optimal performance, your test environment should have the following minimum hardware specifications:
  - 8GB Memory
  - 4 CPUs